defold/defold.github.io/_posts/2022-02-01-Yandex-Games-Jam-results.md

 ## Yandex' Choice
-The team at Yandex will rank the games based on how well the games perform on the Yandex platform.
+The team at Yandex ranked the games based on how well the games perform on the Yandex platform.

 1. [Knife Attack](https://yandex.ru/games/play/180332)
 2. [Operation Yolka](https://yandex.com/games/play/179783)